 Barack Obama confessed to being underwhelming after his first presidential debate against Mitt Romney in 2012.
 (Obama: “I had a bad night.”)
 Romney soared in the polls after commanding the debate stage with his hair, his confidence, his bluster and his genuine frustration.
-There will be a candidate on stage in the primetime GOP debate also known for his hair, confidence, bluster and frustration -- genuine or not.
+There will be a candidate on stage in the primetime GOP debate also known for his hair, confidence, bluster and frustration — genuine or not.
 His name, you may have heard it recently, is Donald Trump.

 Trump is in a position to do exactly what Romney did against Obama in 2012.
 That is, catch everyone by surprise by not being a caricature.
 What if Trump can suddenly sound reasonable instead of reactionary, poised instead of pissed, and gracious instead of grating?
 (He’s in the lead, after all.)
-The stage is set for Trump to truly surprise -- as Romney did -- people who have only encountered the caricature of his persona and who believe there’s little substance behind it.
+The stage is set for Trump to truly surprise — as Romney did — people who have only encountered the caricature of his persona and who believe there’s little substance behind it.
 If Trump backs up just a few of his assertions with facts and resists the temptation to grandstand, he’ll be a big winner.
-Because this debate is too large to be about substance -- it’s all about style, in 60 seconds or less.
+Because this debate is too large to be about substance — it’s all about style, in 60 seconds or less.
 Just by acting unlike what people expect from him, Trump can change the optics.